Steve Minn: Ethics investigation

 In 2013, the Minneapolis city attorney's office reviewed allegations against Steve Minn after another developer, Kelly Doran, said Minn's use of fake identities to e-mail city officials and make online postings was inappropriate given his appointed role on the city's public housing authority.
 After reviewing the two instances that fell within the ethical practices board's one-year jurisdiction, ethics officer Susan Trammell determined Minn was acting in his private capacity and did not violate any ethics rules.
 Trammell wrote she could not find any section of the ethics code violated by the messages.

 Policy issues

 $15 per hour minimum wage

-In June 2017, the Minneapolis City Council quickly passed a $15 minimum wage over the strong objections of workers and businesses.
+In June 2017, the Minneapolis City Council quickly passed a $15 minimum wage.
 The council's vote took place one week after the release of a study showing the high cost of Seattle's minimum wage.

 When Minneapolis first began to consider raising the local minimum wage to $15 per hour, Minn came out publicly in opposition.
 He believed that such a wage would hurt future affordable housing developments in the city.
 Affordable housing rents are on a fixed schedule that is determined by the U.S. Department of Housing and Urban Development (HUD).
 Landlords cannot raise the rents to cover increased costs, and they are not allowed to pass on higher utility costs to their tenants.
 Minn believes that the $15 per hour minimum wage would dissuade developers from developing affordable housing units in the future for these reasons.